WaiYanMoeHein17/the-durham-programming-language/durham-vscode-extension/README.md

 ## Usage

+### Normal Coding Mode
 The extension provides real-time audio feedback as you type in `.dur` files:
-- Type any Durham keyword and hear it spoken after 100ms pause
+- Type any Durham keyword and hear it spoken after you press space/period
-- Press space, period, or newline to hear the complete word immediately
 - Get autocomplete suggestions with Tab or Enter
+- Syntax highlighting for functions and comments

+### 🎮 Typing Game Mode
+**Challenge yourself!**
+- If you type over **100 WPM**, the extension automatically triggers a typing challenge
+- Your autocomplete is disabled until you complete the challenge
+- Type the displayed Durham code snippet as fast as you can
+- Upon completion:
+  - Your time and WPM are displayed
+  - Autocomplete is restored
+  - You can play again by clicking the status bar icon

+**Manual Start**: Click the status bar "Durham Typing Game" button to start anytime!

 ## Keywords Supported